Crown Prince Ŭigyŏng: Biography

-He was the eldest grandson of King Sejong the Great, eldest son of seventh King Sejo of Joseon and father of ninth King Seongjong of Joseon.
-He was titled as Prince Dowon until his father's accession to the throne.
-In 1450, he married with Han Do-san (later Crown Princess Consort Su), the daughter of Han Hwak, a diplomat and politician who became Left or Second State Councillor during the Sejo era.
+Yi Chang was born during the reign of his grandfather, Sejong the Great, as the eldest child of the future King Sejo and his wife, Queen Jeonghui.
+He was enfeoffed as Prince Dowon (도원군) in 1445 and held the title until his father's accession to the throne.
+In 1450, he married Lady Han (posthumously Queen Sohye, better known as Queen Insu), the daughter of Han Hwak.

-Ŭigyŏng and Su had their first son, Grand Prince Wolsan, born on 14 January 1455, had their first daughter Princess Myeongsuk born in 1456, and, unknowingly, had their last son and child on 28 August 1457, Grand Prince Jalsan (later Seongjong of Joseon).
+Yi Chang and Lady Han's first child, Grand Prince Wolsan, was born on 14 January 1455; their daughter, Princess Myeongsuk, in 1456; and their last child, the future King Seongjong, on 28 August 1457.